-The wild radish (raphanus raphanistrum) is part of the Brassicaceae family.
-Also known as jointed charlock, this plant originates from the Mediterranean but it has become common around the world.
+Wild radish (Raphanus raphanistrum) is part of the Brassicaceae family.
+Also known as jointed charlock, this plant originates from the Mediterranean, but it has become common around the world.
 The wild radish has developed a notorious reputation for being invasive and spreading rapidly.

-Wild radish grows to an erect height of around one meter, and boast a variety of leaves, many of which have bristle-like qualities.
+Wild radish grows to an erect height of around one meter and boasts a variety of leaves, many of which have bristle-like qualities.

 Lawn maintenance with the wild radish plant is tricky, and to prevent growth, reducing the seed population by stopping it from seeding in the early season is necessary.
 Wild radish likes to grow in open areas, so maintaining a dense and thick lawn is an advisable lawn care strategy.

 Weed control can also be achieved by using herbicides, which regulate the growth of wild radish.
 Dicamba is an ideal herbicide to use as it is safe to use on grass.
-When using herbicides in a lawn service, the correct timing is essential.
+When using herbicides, to lawn services timing is everything.
 Research indicates that the best time to stop the growth of wild radish is before the plants have reached six inches in height.
-At this point, there is a 90 percent success rate, however this drops to 70 percent once the plant has doubled in size.
+At this point, there is a 90 percent success rate, however, this drops to 70 percent once the plant has doubled in size.